 In a 16-week semester, information from weeks 5-6 can inform how students approach midterm assignments.
 In extreme cases, this information can help students decide if they want to drop the course before the 7th week drop deadline.

 - Weeks 10-11 or Second Test: Responding to second major feedback

 In a 16-week semester, information from weeks 10-11 can inform how students close the semester out.
 In extreme cases, this information can help students decide if they want to drop the course before the 12th week drop deadline.

 What do I need to let students know?

 Students respond best when faculty reach out directly about concerns before referring them to PRE.
 However, we are here to support any referral you make, and we have a strong record of reaching students who are unresponsive.

 - Syllabus statement

 - Helpful language to use when talking about the referral - “I want you to have access to as much support as possible, so I am referring you to the PRE program.
-Dr. Samantha Nix, the coordinator, will reach out to you and offer help.”
+Dr. Samantha Tackett (firstname.lastname@example.org) and staff at ACE, will reach out to you and offer help.”

 Please note that the Family Educational Rights and Privacy Act (FERPA) explicitly allows university officials the right to share data with other university officials, without the student’s permission, when there is legitimate educational interest, e.g., performing their official job functions.
 The PRE program was developed with the support of the Office of the Provost and Executive President for Academic Affairs to provide support to students pursuing their educational goals.
 For more information about FERPA from a faculty/staff perspective, see this web page.